maganomar/groupmemoviebot/README.md

 # GroupmeMovieBot
-A GroupMe bot that replies with specific information about movies and it's ratings.
+A GroupMe bot that replies with information about movies and it's ratings.
 Written in Node.js

 Not completed, current work in progress